Aalto-Electric-Drives/motulator/docs/_sources/autoapi/motulator/drive/gradnet/index.rst

    Callable wrapper for GradNet current map models.

-   The map is symmetrized along to the d-axis to ensure physical consistency.
+   The map is symmetrized about the d-axis to ensure physical consistency.

    :param model: Trained GradNet model for the current map.
    :type model: GradNet